isteinbrook/Flash-RTMPStreamPlayer/README.md

 ```

 **src="rtmp://<your_server_ip>/app/streamkey"** This is the important bit, change this to match the settings you input into obs.
 In the "Streaming to your custom server" section we used "live" for the streamkey.

+## Notes:
+With default installtion anyone with the knowledge of your origin server can stream to the server the stream handler is setup on.